Get

 Image By: Kyla Metzker, Shutterstock

 This is the classic way to keep your dog from licking a wounded area, and it’s the most popular option for a reason.
-Both cones and collars are extremely effective at keeping your dog from licking a wounded area no matter where it’s at, but most dogs don’t like the way they feel.
+Plastic cones and collars are effective at keeping your dog from licking a wounded area no matter where it’s at, but most dogs don’t like the way they feel.

 2. Dog Clothing